jakep3/Project-4/README.md

+   4. The bandwidth

-   4. Compare the bandwidth of these three signals.
+   Compare the bandwidth of these three signals.
 Are they consistent with what is shown in the Wenz curve?

 __CONCLUSIONS__